stan-roelofs/Gandalf/README.md

 Note 1: OpenGL needs to be installed in order to compile.

 Note 2: Compiling as Release or RelWithDebInfo is recommended.
 The STL containers used by the emulator can be extremely slow in Debug mode because of iterator debugging.

-## Accuracy
-The emulator is fairly accurate, passing the majority of test ROMs.
-The PPU implementation requires work, but finding accurate documentation is difficult.

 ## Preview
 ![gold.png](data/gold.png)